What is the De-Escalate Washington?

 - requires the involvement of tribes in investigations if their members are killed or injured, and

 - mandates that the community be involved in developing policy for curriculum and training hours, guidelines for rendering first aid, and procedures for the independent investigations.

 The campaign includes families of persons killed or injured by police, civil rights groups, labor organizations, Tribes, Latinos, African Americans, immigrants, the Asian Pacific Islander communities, disability rights organizations, business, lawyers, the LGBTQ community, and others.

 The goal is to save lives.
 This is accomplished through training and increased accountability.

 In all of 2016 there were twenty-nine people killed by police in Washington State.
 According to data compiled by the Washington Post, approximately one third of these twenty-nine showed signs of mental illness

-Already in 2017, as of December 2, there have been thirty-six people killed by police in this state.
+In 2017, forty-two people were killed by police in this state.

 How will the Initiative Save Lives?